 CalPERS long-term care (LTC) coverage helps participants pay for the cost of care when they need assistance with the activities of daily living.
 This is an optional, employee-paid, benefit.

 Visit the CalPERS Long-Term Care website to log in to or register your account.

 For questions related to the rate increase and offer letter to offset the rate increase by modifying your coverage, contact CalPERS Long-Term Care at (888) 877-4934.

-CalPERS has agreed to a proposed settlement in the Long-Term Care Program class action lawsuit.
-For more information, visit the class action settlement website.
+For information on the Long-Term Care Program class action lawsuit, visit the class action website.